 A common issue seen by podiatrists, ingrown toenails cause pain and discomfort, and can make wearing shoes difficult.
 Shadi Yadegaran, DPM, and Armin Feradouni, DPM, of the Professional Foot and Ankle Center, has a history of helping patients overcome this issue through education and treatment.
-Located in Burbank, Rancho Palos Verdes, and San Pedro, California, Dr. Yadegaran and Dr. Feradouni serves patients in Burbank, Glendale, Pasadena, Hollywood, Valley Village, Toluca Lake, Rancho Palos Verdes, San Pedro, Wilmington, Lomita, Torrance, Redondo Beach, and the surrounding areas.
+Located in Burbank and Rancho Palos Verdes, Dr. Yadegaran and Dr. Feradouni serves patients in Burbank, Glendale, Pasadena, Hollywood, Valley Village, Toluca Lake, Rancho Palos Verdes, San Pedro, Wilmington, Lomita, Torrance, Redondo Beach, and the surrounding areas.

 While most toenails grow straight, it’s not uncommon for the sides or corners of the nail to curve into the flesh, creating an ingrown toenail.
 This condition causes redness, pain, and swelling, and when it becomes severe, the toenail may become infected and lead to drainage or discharge.
 This condition most often affects the big toe, but other toenails can also become ingrown.

 A range of issues can cause ingrown toenails, and some of the most common include:

 In many cases, ingrown toenails are preventable.
 Improper trimming usually causes ingrown toenails.
 To ensure a proper trim, cut toenails straight across with toenail clippers.
 Don't cut down or dig into the corners to give them a rounded shape.
 If need be, you can round corners with a nail file.